ViralTexts/gtr-clusters/clusters/18420416-sn83016348-TheWorldIsAgreeable.md

 <table style="width: 100%;"><tr><td style="width: 50%">

- observed that he did
-not know what he was passing,for he could see noth­
-ing above the ground.
-Young Fennell could not
-resist the temptation of plaguing Walker about the
-pumpkins; so whenever they approached a stately
-building, or tower spire, he would invariably ex­
-claim : “Look, W’alker,there are 9ome pumpkins!”
-It is almost needless to say, it became a favorite if
-not a common saying, as it is to this day.
-The President’s Message was published en­
-tire in the Pittsburg, Cincinnati, Louisville and St.
-Louis papers on Tuesday morning, having been re­
-ceived by telegraph.

 Beautiful Thought.—This is an agreeable
 world after all.
 If we would only bring ourselves
 to look at tin. objects that surround us in their true